-These roads connect the district headquarters with other places of the district.
+These roads connect the district headquarters with other places in the district.
 These roads are maintained by the Zila Parishad.

 Rural roads, which link rural areas and villages with towns, are classified under this category.
 These roads received special impetus under the Pradhan Mantri Grameen Sadak Yojana.

-- Metalled roads may be made of cement, concrete or even bitumen of coal.
+- Metalled roads may be made of cement, concrete or even bitumen or coal.
 These are all-weather roads.

 - Unmetalled roads go out of use in the rainy season.

 Railways are the principal mode of transportation for carrying huge loads and bulky goods for long and short distances in India.
 Railways have become more important in India’s economy.
 However, rail transport suffers from certain problems as well, which are mentioned below:

 - Construction of bridges is required across rivers’ wide beds for laying down the railway lines.